and1hof/and1hof.github.io/_posts/2022-11-28-sca-reachability-explained.md

 Next, instead of throwing your organization into an emergency state whenever a high-severity vulnerability is found, static analysis code is run to detect if you are making use of said vulnerable function.
 Ideally this static analysis code would also do a check against the third-party library's own code to ensure there are no internal calls to the vulnerable function as well.

-The outcome of this process is that in a fully functioning SCA with near-perfect reachability, your organization should only be alerted if you are actually making use of vulnerable code - not simple incorporating a library with un-used vulnerable code.
+The outcome of this process is that in a fully functioning SCA with near-perfect reachability, your organization should only be alerted if you are actually making use of vulnerable code - not simply incorporating a library with un-used vulnerable code.

-This new technology is in it's earliest phases, and often being sold as a "up-and-coming feature" - but as codebases continue to integrate more and more with third-party code I anticipate that in the next ten years this will become a **killer feature** for SCA.
+This new technology is in its earliest phases, and often being sold as an "up-and-coming feature" - but as codebases continue to integrate more and more with third-party code I anticipate that in the next ten years this will become a **killer feature** for SCA.

 Eventually it will be common knowledge that vulnerabilities exist everywhere on the web, and are abundant across open source software.
 Instead of wasting valuable developer time host-swapping libraries on a daily basis, smart reachability analysis will allow corporations to gain insight into ways in which their code is actually vulnerable and de-prioritize dead end work involving vulnerabilities that don't affect your company's software.